-To ensure that your project follows all permitting requirements, it is recommended you use MoDNR's Permit Assistant webpage to determine what permits you may be required to obtain (http://dnr.mo.gov/mopermitassistant/index.jsp).
+To ensure that your project follows all permitting requirements, it is recommended you visit DNR's ePermitting website (http://dnr.mo.gov/env/wpp/epermit/help.htm) to determine which, if any, permits may be required.
 Additionally, you are expected to be familiar with and comply with any local permitting requirements that apply to your project.
 Below is a summary of permits you may be required to obtain.